-Get free tax assistance through Clayton State University’s VITA program
+Get free tax assistance through Clayton State University’s VITA program in 2019

 Again for 2019, Clayton State University is offering tax preparation assistance for low- and middle-income families.
 The university’s College of Business will serve as a Volunteer Income Tax Assistance site, a program through the Internal Revenue Service that offers free tax assistance to eligible individuals.